-The current resources are identified in three vein structures namely the Main Vein, the Parallel Vein and the Highway Vein covering a strike length of some 600 metres.
-Past artisanal activity at the Main Vein included a shaft extending some 18 metres below surface giving access to a 58 metre long exploration drive.
+The current resources are identified in three vein structures namely the Main Vein, the Parallel Vein and the Julia Vein covering a strike length of some 900 metres.
+The Gabi Vein has recently been defined but no mineral resource estimate has yet been attributed to this structure.
+Past artisanal activity at the Main Vein included a shaft extending some 18 metres below the surface giving access to a 58-metre long exploration drive.

-The Sao Chico deposit has now been defined over approximately 500 metres of strike length and to a depth of 150 metres through a combination of drilling intersections and underground development.
+The Sao Chico deposit has now been defined over approximately 900 metres of strike length and to a depth of 300 metres through a combination of drilling intersections and underground development.
 As a greater understanding of the deposit has been achieved, it is clear the very high gold grades are hosted in discrete steeply plunging pay-shoot zones, which in turn are hosted inside an alteration shear zone.
-This shear zone itself is quite easily defined but there is no visual difference between high grade gold and low grade and sterile areas.
+This shear zone itself is quite easily defined but there is no visual difference between high-grade gold and low grade and sterile areas.
 It is therefore essential for mine planning to use closely spaced development levels and extensive in-fill underground drilling.

-The gold mineralisation is amenable to direct cyanidation and following crushing and milling, the Sao Chico ore passes through a gravity concentration circuit with the concentrate produced being passed through an In-Line Leach Reactor (“ILR”), where gold is leached, and then recovered through conventional electro winning and smelting processes to produce bars of gold doré.
+The gold mineralisation of Sao Chico is amenable to direct cyanidation and following crushing and milling, the Sao Chico ore passes through a gravity concentration circuit with the concentrate produced being passed through an In-Line Leach Reactor (“ILR”), where gold is leached, and then recovered through conventional electrowinning and smelting processes to produce bars of gold doré.
 The tailings from this process continue to pass to the CIP recovery plant where they are blended with the Palito flotation tailings.

-The mining methodology is a combination of selective open stoping using the shrink stope method, much the same as Palito, and sub-level open stoping.
-In the former method, levels are vertically spaced 30 metres apart once ore blocks are geologically and economically defined, the ore/vein between the two levels is mined using conventional hand held pneumatic drilling equipment and drill and blast techniques.
-In the sub-level open stoping method, the levels are spaced closer together, normally 15 metres, and once ore blocks are defined, the ore between the sub-levels is drilled with a series of longer holes usually of 12 metres and sequentially blasted.
+The mining methodology is primarily sub-level open stopping where the levels are spaced approximately 15 metres apart and once ore blocks are defined, the ore between the sub-levels is drilled with a series of longer holes usually of 12 metres and sequentially blasted.